-That’s important to both diamond buyers and the people who bid on your items.
-Tiffany and Co. jewelry has several distinct trademarks, from the Tiffany and Co. stamp to the way the actual parts of your piece are made.
+Authenticity is important to both diamond buyers and the people who bid on your items.
+Tiffany & Co. jewelry has several distinct trademarks, from the Tiffany & Co. stamp to the way the actual parts of your piece are made.
 But one of the first items buyers look for to ensure quality is the box.

 Why?
-Because Tiffany and Co. boxes are hard to acquire.
-Ebay sellers aren’t allowed to sell them, and they aren’t widely accessible elsewhere.
+Because Tiffany & Co. boxes are hard to acquire. ebay sellers aren’t allowed to sell them, and they aren’t widely accessible elsewhere.

 A genuine Tiffany purchase will come with a box with the store’s name in a perfectly stamped standard font and paperwork verifying its validity.

-If you’ve inconveniently misplaced your box (or never had one to begin with), all is not lost.
+If you’ve misplaced your box (or never had one to begin with), all is not lost.

 While you may not make as much as you would with the box in hand, there are plenty of buyers on the market still willing to purchase your piece for a reasonable price.